TokenChingy/lodash_require/README.md

 # Lodash (Deno)

-> How to use Lodash with the Deno runtime.
+> Lodash for the Deno runtime.

 ## Table of Contents